cmilando/reportback-vba/README.md

 If you are interesting in collaborating on using MCR in your projects, please contact me at cmilando@bu.edu.

-This software is covered under Creative Commons License XYZ
+This software is covered under a SOFTWARE EVALUATION LICENSE AGREEMENT by BOSTON UNIVERSITY.

 ### Using MCR
 * Download the most recent version of MCR in [**Releases**](https://github.com/cmilando/reportback-vba/releases)